 8: The difference between authoritative and non-authoritative restore

 When you restore the Active Directory database on a domain controller, the restoration is usually non-authoritative, meaning that the restoration process restores the domain controller to the point at which it existed when the backup was made.
 The domain controller is brought into a current state by the replication process.
 Other domain controllers replicate any missing entries to the recently restored domain controller.

 An authoritative restore does not backfill a restored domain controller using data from other domain controllers.
 Instead, you are effectively telling Windows that the recently restored domain controller contains the desired data and that you want to remove any subsequent data from the other domain controllers in the organization.

 9: Check NTFS permissions

-When Active Directory related services fail to start on a domain controller, the problem is often mistaken for database corruption.
-But often, an overzealous administrator has recently tried to secure the system volume.
+When Active Directory related services fail to start on a domain controller, the problem is often mistaken for database corruption while often, an administrator has recently tried to secure the system volume.
 Excessive NTFS permissions can actually prevent Active Directory from starting.
 Microsoft discusses this problem in Knowledgebase Article 258062.

 10: Back up your domain controllers

-Before you perform any major repair or cleanup work on your Active Directory, it is imperative that you perform a full system state backup of your domain controllers.
-As I’m sure you know, countless knowledgebase articles talk about the importance of backing up a system prior to modifying the registry — and modifying the Active Directory database is much more dangerous than editing the registry.
-If you make a mistake when editing the registry, you can destroy Windows.
-If you make a mistake in Active Directory, you can destroy the whole thing, which potentially affects every system in your organization.
-Therefore, you should never underestimate the importance of a good backup.
+Before performing any major repair or cleanup work on your Active Directory, it is imperative to perform a full system state backup of your domain controllers.
+Countless knowledgebase articles talk about the importance of backing up a system prior to modifying the registry — and modifying the Active Directory database is much more dangerous than editing the registry.
+If you make a mistake while editing the registry, you can destroy Windows.
+If you make a mistake in Active Directory, you can destroy the whole thing which potentially affects every system in your organization.
+Therefore, the importance of a good backup should never be underestimated.